tostanoski/about/README.md

 ## Who the heck are you?

 I'm Tom.
-I live in Bronx, NY, USA in a converted living room within an apartment.
+I live in The Bronx, NY, USA in a converted living room within an apartment.
 I like video games, comics, lots of different music, vinyl records, weird TV and movies, professional wrestling, pub quiz, and sleep.
 Particularly sleep.

 ## Why should I care?